szpajder/libacars/doc/API_REFERENCE.md

 Additionally:

-- Sequence numbers may optionally wrap at a certain constant value.

-- If the sequence numbers of the fragments of each message start from a fixed known value, the engine may ensure completeness of reassembled messages, ie. that each message begins with a fragment with a sequence number of that fixed value.
-This is also the only case when reversals of sequence numbers are allowed - fragments with sequence numbers lower than the previously received fragment are treated as duplicates (skipped).
+- If the sequence numbers of the fragments of each message start from a fixed known value, the engine ensures the completeness of reassembled messages, ie. that each message begins with a fragment with a sequence number of that fixed value.

 - Sequencing fragments using fragment offset (like in IP protocol) is not supported.

-The engine is used internally by libacars to reassemble ACARS messages and MIAM file transfers.
+The engine is used internally by libacars to reassemble ACARS messages, OHMA messages and MIAM file transfers.
 In addition, dumpvdl2 uses the engine to reassemble X.25.

 ### la_reasm_ctx_new()